MaragiDev/MaragiDev/README.md

 This Image is directly correlated with when my PC is online or offline.<br>
 If it says im **online**, try Emailing me at `admin@maragi.dev`, while if it says im **offline** maybe wait untill it says im online.<br>
 <br>
-I am a **self-taught developer**, i started getting into computing when i was young, and i started building HTML apps and extended to exploring different programming languages.<br>
+I am a **self-taught developer**, I started getting into computing when I was young, and I started building HTML apps and extended to exploring different programming languages.<br>
 <br>
-I sometimes **explore the world of music and create my own**, when im bored i have other passions, one of them includes creating music and writing lyrics.<br>
+I sometimes **explore the world of music and create my own**, when im bored I have other passions, one of them includes creating music and writing lyrics.<br>
 <br>
-I **Create my own artwork**, i dont like paying for things, so i create my own artwork and logos.<br>
+I **Create my own artwork**, I dont like paying for things, so I create my own artwork and logos.<br>
 <br>
-Everything i make or the services i offer are **free of charge**, I dont like paying for things online.<br>
+Everything I make or the services I offer are **free of charge**, I dont like paying for things online.<br>
 I try my hardest to find free alternatives that work and sometimes make my own applications that are free of charge for others to use.<br>
 <br>
 **My ambition** as a developer is to soley help others and make a sense of community that people feel they can be themselves in, I love working with others and being socialable.
 <hr>
-To donate any amount of bitcoin to support the initiative, <a href="https://maragi.dev/bitcoin.php">click here</a>
+To donate any amount of bitcoin to support the initiative, <a href="https://maragi.dev/donate.php">click here</a>
 <hr>

 # Organizations I Work For